LogtalkDotOrg/logtalk3/manuals/_sources/devtools/assertions.rst.txt

 ==============

-The ``assertions.lgt`` file contains definitions for two meta-predicates, ``assertion/1-2``, which allows using of assertions on your source code to print warning and error messages (using the message printing mechanism).
+The ``assertions.lgt`` file contains definitions for two meta-predicates, ``assertion/1-2``, which allows the use of assertions on your source code to print warning and error messages (using the message printing mechanism).
 The ``assertions_messages.lgt`` file defines the default message translations generated on assertions succeed, fail, or throw an exception.

 API documentation
 -----------------